 - Upset stomach

-Waismann Method’s is renowned for its rapid opiate detox quickly eliminates opiate dependence once and for all.
+Waismann Method’s is renowned for its hydrocodone detox quickly eliminates opiate dependence once and for all.
 We also treat patients who need detoxed from the replacement medications.
 During the detox, the body’s opiate receptors are cleansed of opiates while the patient is sedated and asleep.
 The goal is to rid the body of physical addiction: the patient literally sleeps through physical withdrawal.
 This treatment helps eliminates the cravings that often accompany traditional opiate detox treatments.